Banco Nacional Ultramarino: Timeline

 Banco Nacional Ultramarino (BNU) was established in Lisbon, Portugal, in 1864 as a bank of issue for Portuguese overseas territories. the next year it opened branches in Luanda, Angola and Praia, Cabo Verde.
 Three years after that, in 1868, BNU opened branches in São Tomé and Príncipe, Goa, and Lourenço Marques, Mozambique.

-In 1901 BNU lost its banking monopoly, but retained its note-issuing monopoly in the countries in which BNU operated.
-The next year, BNU opened branches in Macau and in Bolama, Portuguese Guinea (present-day Guinea-Bissau).
+In 1901, BNU lost its banking monopoly, but retained its note-issuing monopoly in the countries in which BNU operated.

-Just before World War I, in 1912, BNU opened branches in Dili, East Timor (present-day Timor Leste), and in Brazil.

-1919 - BNU established a representative office in Stanleyville and a branch in Paris.

-1920 - BNU established a representative office in Bombay.
+BNU opened branches in Macau and in Bolama, Portuguese Guinea (present-day Guinea-Bissau) in 1902, in Dili, East Timor (present-day Timor Leste), and in Brazil, a representative office in Stanleyville and a branch in Paris in 1919, a representative office in Bombay in 1920.

-1926 - BNU lost its note-issuing monopoly in Angola with creation of Banco de Angola.
+In 1926, BNU lost its note-issuing monopoly in Angola following the creation of Banco de Angola.
 BNU transferred its branch in Stanleyville to Banco de Angola.

-1929 - BNU established Anglo-Portuguese Colonial and Overseas Bank, its subsidiary in London, and converted its branch in Paris to a subsidiary, Banque Franco-Portugaise d’Outre-Mer.
+In 1929, BNU established Anglo-Portuguese Colonial and Overseas Bank, its subsidiary in London, and converted its branch in Paris to a subsidiary, Banque Franco-Portugaise d’Outre-Mer.

-In 1952 BNU closed its branches in India.

-In 1965 BNU, Banco Português do Atlântico, Banco de Angola, and the South African company, General Mining and Finance, founded Bank of Lisbon and South Africa.
+In 1952, BNU closed its branches in India.
+In 1965, BNU, Banco Português do Atlântico, Banco de Angola, and the South African company, General Mining and Finance, founded Bank of Lisbon and South Africa.
 This was later renamed Mercantile Lisbon Bank.
 In the 1970s, BNU bought a stake in Banque Interatlantique in Luxembourg, and established a representative office in London.

 In 1974 the Portuguese government nationalized BNU, following the Carnation Revolution.
 Immediately thereafter, in 1975, local governments nationalized BNU's interests in Mozambique, which became Banco de Moçambique, and in São Tomé and Príncipe, which became National Bank of São Tomé and Príncipe.
 In 1993, the government split National Bank into a central bank, Central Bank of São Tomé and Príncipe, and a commercial bank, Banco Internacional de São Tomé e Príncipe.
 In Cape Verde, BNU's interests became Bank of Cape Verde.
 In 1993, the government spun off the commercial banking operations into a new bank, Banco Comercial do Atlântico.

-1988 - Portuguese Government-owned Caixa Geral de Depósitos became the majority shareholder of BNU, with the Republic of Portugal the sole other shareholder.
+In 1988, the Portuguese Government-owned Caixa Geral de Depósitos became the majority shareholder of BNU, with the Republic of Portugal the sole other shareholder.

-1991 - BNU opened a branch in London.

-1993 - BNU opened a branch in Zhuhai, a Special Economic Zone of China.
+BNU opened a branch in London in 1991 and a branch in Zhuhai, a special economic zone of China, in 1993.

-1993 - Caixa Geral de Depósitos (CGD) became the majority shareholder in Banque Franco-Portugaise d’Outre-Mer.
+In 1993, Caixa Geral de Depósitos (CGD) became the majority shareholder in Banque Franco-Portugaise d’Outre-Mer.
 In 2002, CGD closed the bank by merging its operations into CGD's branch in Paris.

-1995 - The Chinese government confirmed that BNU would remain a note issuer in Macao until at least 2010.
+In 1995, the Chinese government confirmed that BNU would remain a note issuer in Macao until at least 2010.

-1999 - BNU opened representative offices in Mumbai and Panjim (Goa), and a branch in Dili, Timor Leste.
+In 1999, BNU opened representative offices in Mumbai and Panjim (Goa), and a branch in Dili, Timor Leste.